Perturbations of APS Boundary Conditions for Lorentzian Dirac Operators: Fredholm pairs

 hence $(P(t),P')$ is a Fredholm pair.
-As continuous families of Fredholm pairs have constant index and the Fredholm index is additive if one of the pairs involved has compact difference, we obtain
+As continuous families of Fredholm pairs have constant index and the Fredholm index is additive if one of the pairs involved has compact difference (see Proposition~\ref{Fredholmprops}), we obtain

 \end{proof}